U.S. election plagued by online misinformation about legitimate ballot counting | Politics

 Twitter also flagged early victory claims by state-level officials from both parties.
 After the chair of the Democratic Party of Wisconsin tweeted that Democratic candidate Joe Biden had secured victory in his state, Twitter attached a notice saying: "Some or all of the content shared in this Tweet is disputed and might be misleading about an election or other civic process."

 The company also flagged earlier posts by a Republican senator and governor which claimed victory for Trump in Florida before the result was confirmed.
 Twitter began adding fact-checking labels to Trump's tweets in May.
-Facebook, which has been criticized by some lawmakers and employees for not taking action on inflammatory or misleading posts from the president, has also introduced more labels around the election.
+Facebook, which has been criticized by some lawmakers and employees for not taking action on inflammatory or misleading posts from the president, has also introduced more labels around the election, though these have been criticized by misinformation researchers for not clearly differentiating false posts.

 False or exaggerated reports about voting fraud and delays at the polls, including in battleground states like Pennsylvania, circulated on social media on Election Day, in some cases helped along by official Republican accounts and online publications.
 On Wednesday, high-profile social media accounts echoed Trump's false victory claim and his unfounded allegations of fraud.

-Republican businesswoman Marjorie Taylor Greene, who was projected to win her seat in Congress and who has expressed support for the QAnon conspiracy theory, sent multiple tweets pushing the narrative that Democrats were 'stealing' the election.
-Her posts were not labeled.
+Congresswoman-elect Marjorie Taylor Greene, who has expressed support for the QAnon conspiracy theory, sent multiple tweets pushing the narrative that Democrats were 'stealing' the election.
+Her posts were later labeled by Twitter.
 Trump's eldest son, Donald Trump Jr, also shared tweets with unsubstantiated claims of electoral fraud.

 Alphabet Inc's video service YouTube added a panel that said 'results may not be final' to election-related videos and directed users to a Google search for the election results.